 Tuesday, August 18, 2009

-Curious, Weird and Ugly™ makes it's way out to the west coast today for one of the most notorious jerseys in the Curious, Weird and Ugly™ Collection.
+Curious, Weird and Ugly™ makes it's way out to the west coast today for one of the most notorious jerseys in the history of the NHL.

 The dye-sublimation printing process rears it's ugly head once more with this 1995-96 Los Angeles Kings Alternate Wayne Gretzky jersey.
-The jersey features swooping stripes that cross the jersey from the upper right to the lower left, fading from dark grey (never quite black) to light as they go.
+The jersey features a large swooping stripe that crosses the jersey from the upper right shoulder to the lower left side, fading from dark grey (never quite black) to light while getting narrower in the process.
 The basic striping pattern of the jersey is unusual, if not odd, enough, but then the Kings got busy customizing it, first adding an angry stylized King's head logo, offset to the upper left chest, something no other jersey of the era, or perhaps in the history of the NHL, dared to do.
 But that was not all.
-While the Kings home and road jerseys were exclusively black, white and silver, the King's head logo was done in a garish purple and with a metallic gold crown.
+While the Kings home and road jerseys were exclusively black, white and silver, the King's head logo was done in a garish purple and with a metallic gold crown, one of the earliest uses of metallics in the NHL.

 Once the basic jersey was completed, the individual player's identity needed to be addressed.
 The font chosen for the back and sleeve numbers was a flamboyant, italicized font done in purple, trimmed in metallic gold and outlined in black.
 The same treatment was given to the names on the back, with the letters also italicized in the same three color combination.